HaraldHofstaetter/BCHcoeff.jl/README.md

 # BCH_series.jl

-Efficient algorithms for computing coefficients of the Baker-Campell-Hausdorff series.
+Efficient algorithms for computing coefficients of the Baker-Campbell-Hausdorff series.

 ## Example